 If it has benefits for patients with Alzheimer’s, what about Parkinson’s?

-Ginger has many other different mechanisms of action, but one of them is how it can block xanthine oxidase.
+It has many other different mechanisms of action, but one of them is how it can block xanthine oxidase.
 Blocking your enzyme xanthine oxidase is a good thing because it reduces free radicals (termed ROS for reactive oxygen species).
-The fact that ginger can degrade free radicals protects your DNA and mitochondria.
-In fact, ginger promotes mitochondrial health and regeneration in your cells.
-Your mito as you know store energy for you in the form of ATP.
+The fact that it can degrade free radicals protects your DNA and mitochondria.
+In fact, it promotes mitochondrial health and regeneration in your cells.
+Your mito as you know stores energy for you in the form of ATP.

 Here’s a fun fact.
-Ginger might have some heavy metal binding abilities, as it is known to reduce cadmium levels in animal studies.
-It can reduce the body’s burden of organophosphate pesticides!
-If you have a PON1 gene, make ginger your friend!
+It might have some heavy metal binding abilities, as it is known to reduce cadmium levels in animal studies.
+It can reduce the body’s burden on organophosphate pesticides!
+If you have a PON1 gene, make it your friend!
 It cannot bind gadolinium (from MRI contrast), but it may chelate mercury and arsenic while simultaneously reducing inflammation in the body.
 Not a bad combination.

-Ginger is a delicious, safe and affordable way to improve health while adding a warming spice to your meals.
+It is a delicious, safe, and affordable way to improve health while adding a warming spice to your meals.
 You don’t need much ginger, just cut off about a half inch, peel it, and grate it into your soup or make a tea out of it.
 The recipe to make ginger tea is included in my article, 9 Amazing Natural Cough Suppressants to Shut You Up.

-If you have liver disease, or hepatic injury (for example, alcohol-related, or hepatitis), consider ginger in all of your recipes because studies show that zingerone has a hepatoprotective effect not he liver and can suppress cytokines associated with liver injury and inflammation.
+If you have liver disease, or hepatic injury (for example, alcohol-related, or hepatitis), consider ginger in all of your recipes because studies show that zingerone has a hepatoprotective effect, not the liver, and can suppress cytokines associated with liver injury and inflammation.